A Brief History and Description of Lebanon

 Like almost all third class cities, Lebanon is “land locked” and needs to encourage rehabilitation and development of vacant sites.
 Several sites within the City of Lebanon have been designated as Keystone Opportunity Zones.
 These parcels are situated at prime locations and businesses are given various tax incentives to improve the sites and provide stable jobs for the community.
 City officials work closely with the Lebanon Valley Economic Development Corporation to market available building sites.

 There is no doubt that the demographics of the City of Lebanon have changed since its founding.
 However, one fact remains the same: Lebanon City is a wonderful place to live and visit.
-Government officials and community leaders work together to insure the continued progress of our city.
+Government officials and community leaders work together to ensure the continued progress of our city.